 Digital Content where students have the opportunity to develop skills in the use of software and the production of digital graphics in a range of media.

 The commercial software applications include 2D drawing, 3D modelling and animation, web creation and presentation software.

 Major Research Project (extended design project) where students complete a major individual project centred on a design topic which interests them.

-This could include architecture, product design, animation, websites or any other area where the student can communicate information using computer-generated graphics.
+This could include architecture, product design, animation, websites.
 This student directed research project is externally assessed.

-- understanding of design process, principles and practice - understanding of design in society and how this impacts on people and the environment - the concepts and practical skills to solve problems creatively, becoming critical thinkers and enterprising problem solvers - how to generate and communicate ideas and information in a variety of ways, developing skills in visual communications - skills, knowledge and understanding of the fundamentals of technology (hardware and software) in design and graphics - how to become confident and capable users of technology - an understanding of standards and conventions within specialised areas that use computer graphics - how to plan, organise, undertake and evaluate a variety of design projects and an extended design project university offerings such as architecture, environmental design, design teaching, furniture design, industrial design, interior design, visual arts and drafting.
+- Understanding of design process, principles and practice - understanding of design in society and how this impacts on people and the environment - skills, knowledge and understanding of the fundamentals of technology (hardware and software) in design and graphics - an understanding of standards and conventions within specialised areas that use computer graphics - how to plan, organise, undertake and evaluate a variety of design projects and an extended design project.

+• University courses such as architecture, environmental design, design teaching, furniture design, industrial design, interior design, visual arts and drafting.